 I did a radio interview recently (see below) where the host asked me to distinguish between goals and intentions, and to explain why I believed intentions were so much more powerful.
 In short, it’s because to be effective goals must also be so narrow that – while they do help direct our energies – they provide lousy guidance when life intervenes with our plans (as it inevitably does).

 Intentions, by contrast, are a broad and holistic statement of what success in any given situation looks, feels and acts like.
-Good intention statements inform both our left and right lobes on the end goals.
+Good intention statements inform both our left and right lobes on the end goals, giving us new ways to focus.
 That way, when life throws us the curve ball we all know is coming, we know how to instinctively bob, weave or otherwise deal with the play that is unfolding instead of the one we expected.
 In other words, a good intention statement gives us guidance on how to react to what IS – including resetting or adjusting our goals if necessary.

 Examples of personal and group intentions